Asbab al-Nuzul: Legal

 Legal exegesis is the most hermeneutically complex level of interpretation for several reasons.
 One is that every ruling must be considered with respect to the corpus of Islamic holy law.
 If the ruling contradicts some other one, does it abrogate/mitigate its foil, or is it itself abrogated/mitigated?
-Note that the foil may not always be a particular verse or pericope, but a principle synthesized from multiple rulings.
+The foil may not always be a particular verse or pericope, but a principle synthesized from multiple rulings.
 The second, even more basic, complexity resides in determining which verses have legal content.
 A seemingly proscriptive verse may be made merely polemical by interpretation, while a seemingly non-proscriptive verse may have actual legal import.
 Lastly there is the issue of juridical inflation/deflation (the latter termed takhsīs) where the scope/applicability of the ruling may be radically increased or decreased by exegesis.

 The asbāb surrounding Q.2:115 have already shown how legal consequences may be injected into a seemingly non-hukmic verse.
 The asbāb for Q.2:79 demonstrate the opposite:

 Here the reports agree the verse is directed against the Jews, and so a proscription with seemingly broad applicability is almost completely deflated into a polemical filip about Jewish alteration of holy scripture (tahrīf).

 Lastly, as an example of juridical inflation, is Q.2:104:

 The asbāb put forward by the exegetes cannot establish the meaning of the probably-transliterated word rā'inā, but they generally identify it as some sort of curse or mock which the Jews tricked the Muslims into incorporating into their own greetings.
 In any case:

 As these examples amply demonstrate, supporting exegetical literature (e.g. hadith, sabab-material) are often decisive in fixing the legal meaning of a particular Qur'anic verse/pericope.
 Appealing to the raw, unmediated text of the Qur'an as proof of consensus within traditional Islamic law for or against some practice is thus almost always a futile exercise.